fg-research/website/docs/_sources/blog/product/posts/inception-time-epilepsy-recognition.rst.txt

 .. warning::

-    To be able to run the code below, you need to download the data from the `UCR Time Series Classification Archive <http://www.timeseriesclassification.com/description.php?Dataset=ECG200>`__ and store the :code:`ARFF` files in the SageMaker notebook instance.
+    To be able to run the code below, you need to download the data from the `UCR Time Series Classification Archive <http://www.timeseriesclassification.com/description.php?Dataset=Epilepsy>`__ and store the files in the SageMaker notebook instance.

 .. code:: python